 - Has templates for freelancers offering their services (which you only need if companies hiring ask you to do up your own invoices/etc)

-- Extensive list of part-time and freelance jobs available
+- An extensive list of part-time and freelance jobs available

 - A guide to freelancing